-Offering a wide-ranging and insightful commentary on approaches and influences on critical ethnography over time, Fitzpatrick and May interrogate how it has moved and engaged with ongoing theoretical developments to now include a wide range of possible analytical approaches.
-With extensive examples, excerpts, and personal discussions, they demonstrate how critical ethnography is an expansive, eclectic, and inclusive methodology.
-Linking work across a range of topics, this book highlights the ongoing importance of this methodology in education.
+Offering a wide-ranging and insightful commentary on the influences of critical ethnography over time, Fitzpatrick and May interrogate the ongoing theoretical developments, including poststructuralism, postcolonialism, and posthumanism.
+With extensive examples, excerpts, and personal discussions, the book thus repositions critical ethnography as an expansive, eclectic, and inclusive methodology that has a great deal to offer educational inquiries.
+Overviewing theoretical and methodological arguments, the book provides insight into issues of ethics and positionality as well as an in-depth focus on how ethnographic research illuminates such topics as racism, language, gender and sexuality in educational settings.
 It is essential reading for students, scholars, and researchers in qualitative inquiry, ethnography, educational anthropology, educational research methods, sociology of education, and philosophy of education.

 1. Reimagining Critical Ethnography 2.
 Critical Ethnography as Methodological Guide: Some Key Tenets 3.
 Working the Theory (and Context) in Critical Ethnography 4.
 Considering Ethical Practices in Critical Ethnographic research 5.
 Being and Doing Critical Ethnography: Ethnographic Writing and Field/Work 6.
 Language, Race/ism, and In/Equity in Education: Critical Ethnographic Approaches 7.
 Gender, sexuality and (critical) education ethnography 8.
 Getting lost

 "This book is timely, inclusive and inviting to read.
 Essential reading for postgraduate research students who are interested in ethnography and critical research."

 --Patti Lather, Emeritus Professor, The Ohio State University, USA